sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ### Writing Sentences with LanguageIntegration

 Finally, there are the types to be found in the `LanguageIntegration` namespace.
-The `SentenceFactory` in this namespace is based on the idea of modelling the domain as an IEnumerable<T>, then expressing our sentence as a LINQ expression.
+The `SentenceFactory` in this namespace is based on the idea of modelling the domain as an IEnumerable&lt;T&gt;, then expressing our sentence as a LINQ expression.
 Like this:

 ```csharp
 using SCFirstOrderLogic.LanguageIntegration;